 - Make your own roaches killer dish (3 parts of boric acid and 1 part of sugar makes an effective recipe for killing them.
 Roaches are attracted to sugar but boric acid will be fatal for them)

 Cockroaches because of their high persistence levels may sometime become very annoying and disrupt day to day routine.
 When their population becomes significantly high, it becomes necessary to contact professional pest exterminators.
 Exterminators adopt measures based on the situation at hand.
 Some procedures adopted by professional exterminators for countering outgrown cockroach settlements are as follows:

 “As every cockroach knows, thriving on poisons is the secret of success.” — Mason Cooley

 - Killing bait

 A bait in the form of liquid, gel or solid is used which contains toxins.
 After a cockroach has eaten a bait it will return to its nest where it is expected to defecate.
 Other cockroaches are likely to consume its feces, saliva or carcasses if dead, and will thus be affected with the toxins as well.
-This approach creates a cycle which continues and has a proven track record of effectively killing colonies of cockroaches.
+This approach creates a cycle that continues and has a proven track record of effectively killing colonies of cockroaches.

 Fumigation is a traditional way of killing massive settlements of cockroaches.
 Fumigation is simply the usage of toxic gases to kill cockroaches in an enclosed environment.
 Cyonara 9.7 is commonly used to fumigate cockroaches.
 The active ingredient is Lambda-Cyhalothrin and the chemical lasts up to seven months.